Research Ethics Course

 Responsible Conduct of Research (RCR)

 The course strives to take a learner-centered approach.
 Sessions will begin with an overview of the topic at hand.
-Participants will then go to breakout rooms for small group discussion of relevant case studies/questions.
+Participants will then go into breakouts for small group discussion of relevant case studies/questions.
 The whole group will reconvene at the end of the period to share and discuss interesting points that arose in individual small groups.
 Faculty participate in the course as presenters and to share their perspectives in discussion.

 - Graduate students register for the course BIMS 7100 through SIS